Mokayed/DBAssignment07/README.md

    ```

 <h2>Exercise 4</h2>
-<p>here we have an image that represents an index assigned to customerName, and the rowId.</p>
+<p>This is an image that represents an index assigned to customerName, and the rowId.</p>
   <img src="https://github.com/Hallur20/DBAssignment07/blob/master/tegning.png"/>